SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

     There is no indication, which message was sent due to polling (or other clients requesting a 'read') and or due to a specific read.
 An ECS-client may just use the first matching message and treat it as 'the reply'.

-:see also: `SECoP Issue 45: Async Error Updates`_ how to handle cases in which the value can not be read.

 Execute Command